 Here the second term is the self-induced Faraday emf of the inductor and the L is the term given to the self-inductance of the inductor.
 The above two equations, that is, the equation for the voltage across the inductor and that derived from the Kirchhoff’s law from the given circuit, give the following equation,

 Here, from the above equation, we see that the equation for the change in current as a function of time is sinusoidal in nature and is in the same phase as the source voltage and its amplitude is given by Vm/L. We can calculate the current through the inductor by integrating the above quantity with respect to time as:

 The above equation leads us to the value of current as given by,

 The integration constant has the dimension of current and is time-independent.
 Since the source has an EMF that oscillates symmetrically about zero, the current it sustains also oscillates symmetrically about zero, so that no constant or time-independent component currently exists.
 Therefore, the integration constant is zero.

 Here, the amplitude of the current is given by

 The quantity ωL can be said to be equivalent to the resistance of this device and is termed as the inductive resistance.
 We denote the inductive resistance of the device as XL.

 Thus, we can say that the amplitude of current in this circuit is given as

-To learn more about the AC voltage across the inductor and other related topics like the uses of inductor, download BYJU’S The Learning App.
+To learn more about the AC voltage applied to an inductor and other related topics like the uses of the inductor, download BYJU’S The Learning App.